Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `maxRes`: The maximum value the program will be allowed to set your HMD's resolution to.

-- `dataPullDelayMs`: The time in milliseconds (1000ms = 1s) the program waits to pull and display new information.
-Adjust dataAverageSamples accordingly.

 - `resChangeDelayMs`: The delay in milliseconds (1000ms = 1s) between each resolution change.
 Lowering it will make the resolution change more responsive, but will cause more stuttering from resolution changes.

-- `minCpuTimeThreshold`: Don't increase resolution when CPU time in milliseconds is below this value.
-Useful to avoid the resolution increasing in the SteamVR void or during loading screens.
-Also see resetOnThreshold.

-- `resIncreaseMin`: How many static % to increase resolution when we have GPU or/and VRAM headroom.
+- `resIncreaseMin`: How many static % to increase resolution when we have GPU and VRAM headroom.

-- `resDecreaseMin`: How many static % to decrease resolution when GPU frametime or/and VRAM usage is too high.
+- `resDecreaseMin`: How many static % to decrease resolution when GPU frametime or VRAM usage is too high.

 - `resIncreaseScale`: How much to increase resolution depending on GPU frametime headroom.